Bondebyen

 Bondebyen (Peasants' Town in Danish) is a historical neighbourhood of Kongens Lyngby.
 It is considered the best-preserved country town of the Copenhagen area, albeit it is now in the middle of the heavily urbanized Lyngby-Taarbæk municipality.

 Among the notable buildings is the house of Støvlet-Cathrine, as well as Lindegaarden (Linden Farm), built between 1841–1883.
 Høstvej nr.
 4, Vilhelminelyst, was Gyrithe Lemche's ancestral home.
 The known jurist Janus Kolderup-Rosenvinge lived in Høstvej nr.
 6, and the merchant J. Fr.
 Tutein lived in Asylgade nr.
 7.

-The association Bondebylauget has worked since 1970 to preserve, improve and restore the area; its president, Niels Friderichsen, is generally recognized to have saved Bondebyen from destruction by the bulldozer-happy Lyngby-Taarbæk municipality.
+The association Bondebylauget has worked since 1970 to preserve, improve and restore the area; its president, Niels Friderichsen, is generally recognized to have saved Bondebyen from destruction by Lyngby-Taarbæk municipality.
 Most of the buildings in Bondebyen are now listed.